JustinBilleci/learning-progress/README.md

 *April 8th, 2024*

 Twenty-Eighth Log: Updated my portfolio today and started my job search, I still have much to learn and have no problem if it doesn't go well at first as I understand thats just how it goes.
 Either way I'm going to continue to pursue this career and make it a reality.
 Have a wonderful day!

+*April 9th, 2024*

+Twenty-Ninth Log: Still applying for some jobs and having a small amount of success which is more than I expected.
+Still continuing to learn and grow more as always.
+I'm excited to see where my job search leads me!